dciancu/unifi-protect-unvr-docker-arm64/README.md

 > Make sure you have read the below sections on [Issues running systemd inside docker](#issues-running-systemd-inside-docker) and [Issues with remote access](#issues-with-remote-access).
 > Protect requires at least 4 GB RAM in order to boot and run correctly.
 > It is recommended to only run Protect with no other services/images when running on limited hardware (like Raspberry Pi).
+> If running inside a VM, make sure to bridge its net adapter or forward ports from host to the VM.
 > For macOS use `docker-compose.macos.yml`.

 > [!TIP]